Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 Now we have four different axis variables for the different panels in our figure.
 Next we can use these axes to plot the seasonal temperature data.
-We can start by plotting the data for the different seasons with different colors for each of the lines, and we can specify the *y*-axis limits to be the same for all of the subplots.
+We can start by plotting the data for the different seasons with different colors for each of the lines, and we can specify the y-axis limits to be the same for all of the subplots.

 - We can use the `c` parameter to change the color of the line.
-You can define colors using RBG color codes, but it is often easier to use one of the [Matplotlib named colors](https://matplotlib.org/stable/gallery/color/named_colors.html) [^matplotlib_colors].
+You can define colors using RBG color codes, but it is often easier to use one of the [`matplotlib` named colors](https://matplotlib.org/stable/gallery/color/named_colors.html) [^matplotlib_colors].
-- We can also change the line width or weight using the `lw`.
+- We can also change the line width or weight using the `lw` parameter.
 - The `ylim` parameter can be used to define the y-axis limits.

 Putting all of this together in a single code cell we have the following: